Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/README.md

 ```

 You can run `find_images.py` to check that everything is working - it looks
-for images matching `man jumping` and reports their filenames
+for images matching the text `man jumping` and reports their filenames
 ```shell
 ./find_images
 ```